jerome-amp/YouTube/README.md

 # YouTube PHP Class

-A simple PHP class which allows you to retrieve information relating to the different formats of a YouTube video and their download URLs.
+A simple PHP class which grab YouTube video informations including media URLs.
-The numerous and frequent changes to the ciphering algorithm of the YouTube videos signatures are also managed automatically.
+The frequent changes of the JavaScript ciphering algorithm are managed automatically.
-The proper functioning of the class can obviously be impacted by significant new modifications of the YouTube security system
+The class behavior can obviously be impacted by new modifications of the security system.

 ## Getting Started